bartclone/cdc_audit/README.md

     php cdc_audit_gen_mysql.php -d <db> [-h <host> -d <db> -u <user> -p <pass>]

  SQL file(s) will be generated in ./cdc_audit_gen.
- They can be applied to your database using the mysql command-line client, eg:
+ They can be applied to your database using the MySQL command-line client, eg:

  $ mysql -u root <database> < ./cdc_audit_gen/table1.sql